-As crazy as these numbers sound, they’re also reassuring—especially if you’ve been dreaming about leaving your day job to become a freelancer and start your own business.
-In short, the dream is real, and many others have done it before you.
+As crazy as these numbers sound, they’re also reassuring—especially if you’ve been dreaming about how to become a freelancer and start your own business.
+In short, the dream is real, and more people than ever are doing it.

-So as much as you may hate your job or want to jump right into the exciting and exhilarating world of freelancing, there’s a right way to make the switch.
-So take a deep breath, settle in, take some notes.
-Or better yet, bookmark this page, because we’re going to walk you through how to become a freelancer online—from transitioning from your day job to freelancing full time.
+Freelancing is a thrilling adventure filled with all the ups and downs you’d expect from any great trek.
+So take a deep breath, settle in, and take some notes.
+Because we’re going to walk you through how to become a freelancer—from transitioning from your day job to freelancing full time.

 Ready?
 Let’s go!